 - 3 to 5 finely chopped green onions

 - 1 quartered lemon

-- Meanwhile, heat a large pan over high heat for 1-2 minutes, then add the oil and let it heat up until almost smoking.
+Meanwhile, heat a large pan over high heat for 1 to 2 minutes, then add the oil and let it heat up until almost smoking.
 It is important that your pan is hot.
 Once you see the first wisps of smoke, turn the heat down to medium-high.

-- Pat the salmon fillets dry and sear them in the pan.
-Do not crowd them, and let them sizzle for a good 2-4 minutes, depending on thickness.
+Pat the salmon fillets dry and sear them in the pan.
+Do not crowd them, and let them sizzle for a good 2 to 4 minutes, depending on thickness.

-- Turn the salmon over and cook for 1-3 minutes on the other side.
+Turn the salmon over and cook for 1 to 3 minutes on the other side.
 A typical sockeye fillet will take only about 90 seconds on the second side.

-- Eat this with pickles and steamed rice.
+Eat this with pickles and steamed rice.
 A simple tomato or green bean salad would also be good.
-As for a drink, I'd recommend a lager beer or a rounded white wine such as a California Chardonnay, a Roussane or an off-dry Riesling or Gewurztraminer.
+As for a drink, we'd recommend a lager beer or a rounded white wine such as a California Chardonnay, a Roussane or an off-dry Riesling or Gewurztraminer.